Estate Administration Tax

 The tax is paid as a deposit when the estate representative applies for an estate certificate with the Superior Court of Justice.
 The tax is paid by the estate, not by the estate representative.

-Cheques should be made payable to the Minister of Finance.
+Cheques must be payable to the Minister of Finance.

 Additional Estate Administration Tax

-If the estate owes additional Estate Administration Tax when filing the Estate Information Return, it must be paid at the Superior Court of Justice where the estate certificate was issued.
+If the estate owes additional Estate Administration Tax when you file the Estate Information Return, you may pay the amount owing to the Superior Court of Justice where the estate certificate was issued.

-• an affidavit attesting to the revised values of the estate at the time of death
+- an affidavit attesting to the revised value of the estate at the time of death

 Filing an Estate Information Return

-Beginning January 1, 2020, an estate representative must file an Estate Information Return with the Ministry of Finance within 180 calendar days after the estate certificate has been issued.
-A guide is available to help you complete the return.
+You must file an Estate Information Return with the Ministry of Finance within 180 calendar days after the estate certificate is issued, even if the calculated value of the estate is $0.

 If the due date falls on a weekend or a holiday, the due date will be extended to the next business day.

-An Estate Information Return is not required if the court has issued any of the following:
+You do not need to file an Estate Information Return if the court has issued any of the following:

 How to file the return